rjit1/agent-bot-with-web-p/README.md

 ## 📄 License

-This project is proprietary software for Gurtoy toy store.
+This project is proprietary software for Fashion Mart women's fashion store.

 ## 🙏 Acknowledgments